 Marketing and Growth Goals

 - Pinterest has a lower average CPC compared to Facebook/Instagram.
-The platform is not as popular among marketers, so the competition is a lot less fierce than other social media platforms.
-Remember, the social media world has a lot more to offer than simply Instagram and Facebook!
+The platform is not as popular among marketers, so the competition is much less fierce than other social media platforms.
+Remember, the social media world has much more to offer than simply Instagram and Facebook!

 - The ad formats are as attractive as the ones on other platforms, if not more so.

 - The keyword layering, similar to a search campaign, is an indication of strong intent.

 - A campaign on Pinterest can help your SEO strategy too.
 With the right pins, the platform is a great ally to help your content climb to the top of the SERP.
 Pinterest is a ‘path to purchase,’ much more so than other media.

 So, how to set up a high-level Pinterest marketing strategy?
 Follow these steps: